CyrusMoreno/alpacas-r-socute/index.md

 > I use R console to explore the datasets

-load csv file to R
+Load csv file to R
 ```
 library('readr')
 library('dplyr')